God Meets Us Where We Are: But Will You Know Him When You Meet Him?

 The Story of Abraham and Isaac Revisited: Here I am!

 I set the stage for digging deeper into the story of Abraham and Isaac in The Story of Abraham and Isaac Revisited: Introduction.
-Abraham’s faith is the lesson we learned in Sunday.
+Abraham’s faith is the lesson we all learned in Sunday school.
 Faith is the basic place we start, but Abraham’s faith is only scratching the surface of the story.

-This story is not simply about Abraham’s faith.
 We often view this story as simply a test of Abraham’s faith, which it is, but it’s much more than that.
+This story is not simply about Abraham’s faith, because what we learn through Abraham’s faith may be just as important, if not more important.

-When God called Abraham to leave his country, his people, his father’s household – which was his legacy – and God would make a great nation of his descendants, Abraham left, not even knowing where he was going.
+Many decades before, we are told that Abraham believed God, and his faith was credited to him as righteousness.
+When God called Abraham to leave his country, his people, and his father’s household – which was his legacy – and God said He would make a great nation of Abraham’s descendants, Abraham left – though he didn’t even knowing where he was going!
 Though he was 75, Abraham responded with faith and went.
 (Gen. 12:1-4)

 Many years and adventures later, Abraham was still childless, living in the land God showed him, and Abraham still believed the promise God made to him, though he had nothing to show for it.
-His faith was already counted to Abraham as righteousness.
+Abraham’s faith was already counted to Abraham as righteousness, but the promise Abraham believed was not yet realized.
 (Gen. 15:1-6)

-Isaac was not born to Abraham and Sarah until Abraham was 100 years old, a quarter century after the initial promise.
+Isaac was not born to Abraham and Sarah until Abraham was 100 years old, a quarter century after the initial promise was made.
 (Gen. 21:1-7) All the while, Abraham had faith.
-The story of Abraham and Isaac is not primarily a story about Abraham’s faith.
+The story of Abraham and Isaac is not just a story about Abraham’s faith, but about how God is revealed through Abraham’s faith.

 Though the story begins with the statement that God was testing Abraham, it doesn’t say God was testing Abraham’s faith.
-(Gen. 22:1) Perhaps, God tested Abraham to show Abraham who God is!
+(Gen. 22:1) Perhaps, God tested Abraham, at least in part, to show Abraham (and us) who God is!

 I will explain, but first we need to understand something of the Ancient Near East culture Abraham lived in.
-A key factor in this story is that child sacrifice was a universal and ubiquitous practice in the Ancient Near East.
+A key element of this story is the fact that child sacrifice was a common and universal practice in the Ancient Near East.

-Abraham was intimately familiar the gods of his culture who were unpredictable, arbitrary and capricious, requiring allegiance and sometimes even child sacrifice to be appeased.
-What Abraham may have sensed, but didn’t fully understand, was that his God is not like the other Ancient Near East gods.
+Abraham would have been intimately familiar with how people understood the gods of his culture.
+They were considered unpredictable, arbitrary, and capricious, demanding allegiance and sometimes even child sacrifice to be appeased.

-In our western mindset, we might expect God to announce who He is: we might expect Him simply to tell us.
-In the eastern mindset, we discover who God is through our lived experience and the lived experience (stories) of other people.
+In our western mindset, we might expect God to announce at the outset who He is: we might expect Him simply to tell us.
+In a more eastern mindset, we they expected to discover truth through their lived experience and the lived experiences (stories) of other people.

-God doesn’t simply tell us who He is; God shows us.
+Similarly, it seems, God doesn’t simply tell us who He is; God desires to show us.
 To “know” God is not simply an intellectual exercise; it is a lived experience.
-Thus, all of Abraham’s life is an example for us, and here we learn who God is through Abraham’s lived experience.
+Thus, all of Abraham’s life is an example for us, and we learn who God is through Abraham’s lived experience (and our own).

-God reveals Himself to Abraham experientially through Abraham’s faith, and He reveals Himself to us through Abraham’s story.
+God reveals Himself to Abraham experientially through Abraham’s faith, and He reveals Himself to us through Abraham’s story and our own faith.
 If you haven’t read the introductory article yet, I encourage you to do it now at the link above.

-With this basic understanding, I encourage you to read Genesis 22:1-14 now.
-Following we get into the details of the story.
+With this basic understanding, I encourage you to read Genesis 22:1-14.
+Then, we get into the details of the story.

 Continue reading “The Story of Abraham and Isaac Revisited: Here I am!”